crudh/seamless-immutable-mergers/README.md

 seamless-immutable-mergers
 ==========================
 This contains a set of custom mergers for the [seamless-immutable](https://github.com/rtfeldman/seamless-immutable) library.
-It is mainly a showcase for what can be done with custom mergers, but the mergers are hopefully useful on their own.
+It's mainly a showcase for what can be done with custom mergers, but the mergers are hopefully useful on their own.

 ## The merge API
 If you have an immutable object that you want to merge with another object then you do the following in seamless-immutable: